Country Guides

 Current Situation (2026)

-• Some programs offer delivery in neighboring countries for safety
+• Some programs offer delivery in neighboring countries (Poland, Slovakia) for added safety

-• Embassy services continue but may have modified procedures
+• Embassy services continue but procedures may be modified; plan for delays

 Questions to Ask Agencies